Menu

 8. Every end is a new beginning.

 New hopes will emerge where old ones have ended.
 Lean into the kind of hope that is not attached to an outcome but that fosters excited anticipation.
 The script of your life is unwritten and filled with potential.
 The unknown can be scary, but it is also where magic and mystery dwell.
-Remain open to new ways of being, and to the possibility for a beautiful future.
+Remain open to new ways of being and to the possibility of a beautiful future.

 About Jessie Speer